Header Ads

 International financial institutions, including the International Monetary Fund (IMF) and World Bank, continue to advocate for improved regulation and risk management in digital asset markets, seeking to balance innovation with financial stability.

 They have highlighted crypto’s growing integration into global finance, underscoring the need for sound regulatory frameworks.
-(IMF and World Bank press releases and reports.
+Reports and statements from the IMF and World Bank highlight the importance of regulatory clarity and risk management in crypto markets.

 Market and Analyst Reactions

 Market participants displayed a range of responses to the latest price developments.
 Currently, the Crypto Fear & Greed Index is at 20, signaling 'Extreme Fear' among investors.
-Traders and analysts noted that the break below $90,000 could signal a deeper consolidation phase , where key technical supports are tested and market breadth narrows.
+Traders and analysts noted that the break below $90,000 could signal a deeper consolidation phase, where key supports are tested and market breadth narrows.

 Risk managers in institutional desks cited macro uncertainty — including trade tensions and equity market weakness — as a primary driver of diminished appetite for higher-beta assets like crypto.